Azure-Samples/azure-ai-vision-sdk/samples/swift/face/FaceAnalyzerSample/README.md

 ### 7. Add validation for the integrity of the service result

    We highly recommend leveraging the "digest" generated within the solution to validate the integrity of the communication between your application and the Azure AI Vision Face service.
 This is necessary to ensure that the final liveness detection result is trustworthy.
-"Digest" is provided in the follow two locations:
+"Digest" is provided in the following two locations:
 1. The Face Analyzer running on your application.

    In the FaceAnalyzedDetails object.